Based on your responses, you should apply for a B1, B2, or combined B1/B2 visa. This means that you are planning to visit the United States to:

 Schedule an interview online (using the barcode of your Form DS-160) and print the appointment confirmation.
 Because of space limitations in our public waiting area, only the person with an appointment for an interview will be admitted.
 Exceptions: Parents or guardians of a minor child who has an appointment, a caregiver for a disabled person, and young children accompanying the person with an appointment will be allowed to enter the waiting area.

 Applicants aged 14 – 79 are required (some exceptions for renewals) to book one interview slot each and appear in person for an interview with a consular officer.
 While an interview is generally not required for children aged 13 and younger or for adults aged 80 and older, please keep in mind that a consular officer can require any applicant to appear for an interview.
+If the minor is not a resident of the district covered by the consulate, we require their presence for the interview.
 When submitting an application for a non-present child, the person present at the interview should bring the child’s birth certificate or family book as a supporting document.

 Please read the information in this section carefully.
 It contains location-specific information that you will need to know when applying for your Visa.